karlis-vagalis/doxxer/README.md

 ```bash
 doxxer current
 ```
 You can extract a specific field of the version (e.g., `major`, `minor`) using the `-f, --field` option.
-For detailed command options, see [Advanced Configuration](./docs/ADVANCED_CONFIGURATION.md) or run `doxxer current --help`.
+For detailed command options, run `doxxer current --help`.

 ### Next Version
 The `next` command calculates the next SemVer version based on a chosen strategy.
 ```bash
 doxxer next [STRATEGY]
 ```
 If no strategy is specified, it defaults to `dev`.
 You can use `-f, --field` to extract specific parts of the version.
 Each strategy (e.g., `major`, `patch`, `prerelease`) has specific options.
-For detailed information on strategies and their options, consult the [Advanced Configuration](./docs/ADVANCED_CONFIGURATION.md) or run `doxxer next --help`.
+For detailed information on strategies and their options,run `doxxer next --help`.

 ## Template Variables
 `doxxer` allows for flexible output formatting using templates for the overall version string, prerelease identifiers, and build metadata.